rvem/tezos-packaging/docs/baking.md

 ### Installing required packages

-In order to run baking instance, you'll need the following Tezos binaries:
+In order to run a baking instance, you'll need the following Tezos binaries:
 `tezos-client`, `tezos-node`, `tezos-baker-<proto>`, `tezos-endorser-<proto>`.

 To install them run the following commands: